snowdd1/homebridge-knx/README.md

 # homebridge-knx
-KNX p0latform shim for homebridge
+KNX platform shim for homebridge.
+This cannot run stand-alone!

+## This Work In Progress, use carefully.
+Please also visit homebridge github homepage first